-We immediately recognised North Korea to be a suitable location for our work because of its local tuberculosis epidemic and also its reported high rates of drug-resistance.
-What’s more, its Ministry of Health is so far the only national department anywhere in the world that has taken the Ugandan data seriously enough to invest in its own investigative research.
+We immediately recognised North Korea as being a suitable location for our work because of its tuberculosis epidemic and also its high rates of drug-resistance.
+Ironically, its Ministry of Health is so far the only national health authority anywhere in the world that has taken the Ugandan data seriously enough to invest in its own investigative research.

 With our partners the KRCF, we helped set up two studies that were conducted by the Ministry of Public Health and its Clinical Research Institute.
-These were intended to measure the efficacy of moxibustion as an adjunctive therapy for treating TB in the DPRK – especially conscious of the challenge of MDR-TB.
+These studies were intended to generally measure the efficacy of moxibustion as an adjunctive therapy for treating TB in the DPRK – but to be especially conscious of the challenge of MDR-TB.